apache/apisix/docs/en/latest/getting-started.md

 }'
 ```

-This configuration basically means that it will forward all matching inbound requests to the upstream service (`httpbin.org:80`) if they meet these specified criterions.
+This configuration means that it will forward all matching inbound requests to the upstream service (`httpbin.org:80`) if they meet these specified criterion.

 - The HTTP method of the request is `GET`.
 - The request header contains the `host` field, and its value is `example.com`.